gavinmdouglas/gavinmdouglas.github.io/pages/workshops.md

 title: Workshops
 ---

-Resources are available on this site for several tutorials and workshops that I have developed.
+Please see below for several tutorials and workshops that I have developed over the years.

 These teaching materials are split into four categories: